PEZ/scad-clj-workflow/README.md

 ## Install

 It is very easy to set up.
 The software stack is Java, the [clojure](https://clojure.org/) tool, scad-clj and OpenSCAD. scad-clj is a wrapper/transpiler from Clojure to `.scad`.
 It makes it super easy to compose in 3D space.
-(And you don't need to install it.)
 OpenSCAD shows you the results immediately, in an incredibly easy to use viewer.
 I am (of course) using Calva in [VS Code](https://code.visualstudio.com).

+This project includes scad-clj as a submodule.
+Thus, in addition to installing OpenSCAD you'll ”install” scad-clj together with this project:

+1. Click `Use this template` to create a copy of this repository in your own GitHub account.
+1. Clone the repository: `git clone <url>`
+1. Initialise and download the `scad-clj` submodule: `git submodule update --init --recursive`

 ## Get Started

 With those things installed on your computer, you'll be interactively rendering 3D models from Clojure code in something like one minute:

-1. Click `Use this template` to create a copy of this repository in your own GitHub account.
-2. Clone the repository: `git clone <url>`
-3. Initialise and download the `scal-clj` submodule: `git submodule update --init --recursive`
-4. Start VS Code and size the window so that it is above the left pane of OpenSCAD
-5. Open the project
+1. Start OpenSCAD
+1. Open the project in VS Code and arrange for the VS Code and OpenSCAD windows to show the render view of OpenSCAD while you are working in VS Code.
-6. Start the project, **Calva: Start a Project REPL and Connect (aka Jack-in)**
+1. Start the project, **Calva: Start a Project REPL and Connect (aka Jack-in)**
-7. Open an example file, say [extender.clj](src/scad_clj_workflow/hydroponics/extender.clj)
+1. Open an example file, say [extender.clj](src/scad_clj_workflow/hydroponics/extender.clj)
-8. Load the file, **Calva: Load Current File and Dependencies**
+1. Load the file, **Calva: Load Current File and Dependencies**
    * This creates the `render.scad` file at the root of the project.
-9. Start OpenSCAD
-10. In OpenSCAD, open `render.scad`
+1. In OpenSCAD, open `render.scad`
     * This will render the model and OpenSCAD will hot reload it every time it updates.

 ## Render away!